 Despite our efforts to correctly estimate the number of shirts we will need in each size, we are not able to guarantee shirt sizes; shirts are ordered from the supplier months in advance of the race, long before final registration numbers are available.
 Shirts are available on a first-come, first-served basis at packet pick-up.
 Come early to ensure you receive the size of your choice.
 Sizes may not be switched at packet pickup.

 Which hotels have shuttle service to the race?

 Please check our Lodging page for a list of hotels in the area.
 This list includes information about room rates, minimum stay, distance from the Start and shuttle buses.

 Can non-runners use the hotel shuttles to the start?

 The shuttles are reserved for runners – if there is room before the shuttle leaves, then family and friends may take it.
 However, please keep in mind that runners with race bibs are given priority.

 3-5 Person teams are not permitted to use the 2-Person Relay Exchange Zone at Oakledge Park.
 If you have a 3-5 Person Relay Team, only have 2 runners, and each runner wishes to run 13.1 miles, we are sorry that we cannot accommodate you.
 3-5 Person Relay Teams must exchange only in the 3-5 Person Relay Exchange Zones.
-If one runner is willing to run more than 13.1 miles and one a little less, you can exchange in the a 3-5 Person Relay Exchange Zones.
-Details about the length of each leg and the exchange zones is here.
+If one runner is willing to run more than 13.1 miles and one a little less, you can exchange in the 3-5 Person Relay Exchange Zones.
+Details about the length of each leg and the exchange zones are here.